michael-borck/cloudcore/docs/policies/access.md

    This is enforced through the use of **AWS Cognito**.
 1. All customer support interactions must be verified before CloudCore support personnel will satisfy any request having information security implications.

+> **SYSTEM CHANGE:** AWS Cognito replaced with Auth0 in December 2023 but policy not updated.

 #### Unique User Identification